tobiasgerstenberg/homepage/content/home/people.md

 	github = "shardulc"
 	website = "https://www.mit.edu/~shardulc/"
 	cv = "shardul_chiplunkar.pdf"
 	description = "I'm Shardul, a '22 undergraduate at MIT studying math.
-Ever since I took a cognitive science class, I've been interested in computational approaches to cognition, and I enjoy thinking and learning about intelligence, rationality, and the human brain.
-My other academic interests include mathematical logic, linguistics, and programming language theory, and I'm currently engaged in research in formal verification and program synthesis at MIT CSAIL.
-I also enjoy listening to and creating music (especially Hindustani classical), teaching, and spinning fire."
+I enjoy thinking and learning about intelligence, rationality, and the human brain, and my other academic interests include mathematical logic, linguistics, and programming language theory.
+I also enjoy listening to and creating Hindustani classical music, teaching, and spinning fire."